Unity-Technologies/ml-agents/docs/Getting-Started.md

    **Note** : You can modify multiple game objects in a scene by selecting them all at once using the search bar in the Scene Hierarchy.
 1. Set the **Inference Device** to use for this model as `CPU`.
 1. If the model is trained with Release 19 or later, you can select `Deterministic Inference` to choose actions deterministically from the model.
+   Works only for inference within unity with no python process involved.
 1. Click the **Play** button in the Unity Editor and you will see the platforms balance the balls using the pre-trained model.